David Gorski: Blogs

 Gorski has advocated for open research data of clinical trial results and for using only evidence-based medicine to treat disease.
 He has been critical of Senator Tom Harkin's support of the National Center for Complementary and Alternative Medicine (NCCAM), which became the National Center for Complementary and Integrative Health.
 He has criticized the National Institutes of Health (NIH) and NCCAM for funding and publishing research on unproven therapies not supported by science-based evidence, and has commented on medical ethics and methods of alternative medicine.

 Gorski has criticized popularization of pseudoscience by the media and celebrities such as Oprah Winfrey, Bill Maher, Ann Coulter, and The Huffington Post.
 In June 2013, he expressed support for healthcare professionals speaking out against poor medical practices and the sale of unproven treatments.
 Gorski was interviewed by WPRR in 2012.
 He criticized the American Medical Student Association for their co-sponsorship of an Integrative Medicine Day.

 In September 2014, Gorski and fellow skeptic Steven Novella published an article in Trends in Molecular Medicine denouncing the study of integrative medicine as harmful to science.
 The following month Gorski also published an article critical of integrative oncology in Nature Reviews Cancer.
 Several months later, six of his colleagues responded to the editor to express concerns with his view on integrative oncology, arguing that, in their opinion, his "article selectively focuses on practices with the weakest mechanistic evidence base", such as homeopathy and reiki.

 Personal life

 Gorski is married.
-His views have gradually shifted from conservative to center-left Democrat.
+Gorski describes himself as an aspiring ally of marginalized communities, and has in recent years begun to identify as a center-left Democrat with progressive views on social justice issues.